Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/README.md

 Press APPLY and then OK
 Restart your PC to apply the pagefile setting
 Setup your Shader Cache
 Driver defaults from Nvidia and AMD for shader cache size is limited to 4GB.
-Being this small can lead to rare crashes in heavily modified Fallout 4 installs.
+Being this small can lead to rare crashes in heavily modified out 4 installs.
 Increasing the shader cache size is done via the Nvidia Control Panel (I assume the same for AMD users is true also but I don't have AMD hardware to check with).

 AMD USERS: See this link for some manual tweaks that may or may not help.